khulnasoft-lab/design.khulnasoft.com/contents/usability/contextual-help.md

 Note: The punctuation is not part of the link.

 For screen reader users, add an [aria-label](https://www.w3.org/WAI/WCAG21/Techniques/aria/ARIA8) with a full-sentence description.
-Punctuation should not be part of the link.

 ### External links